rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

 **Figure 1.
 Cloud Databases HA setup**
 <img src="{% asset_path cloud-databases/high-availability-for-cloud-databases/HighAvailabilityforCloudDatabases1b.png %}" width="600" />

-The MHA manager lives within the source HAProxy node and monitors the source database instance.
+The MHA Manager lives within the source HAProxy node and monitors the source database instance.
 If the source database instance becomes unavailable, MHA initiates failover to the most up-to-date replica instance.
 All of the other replica instances automatically reattach themselves to the new